 - qualification for the auction,

 - and CPC.

 When we say auction or auctions, it’s the process of the execution of an algorithm that decides which ads to show for how much money, probably millions of times in a second.

 Your ad should be relevant to the keywords to qualify for the ranking round.
 Even though you have a higher maximum bid than a more relevant ad, there’s a high chance that the algorithm prefers the lower bid ad.
 Google will favor generating 10 clicks from a $2 bid rather than 2 clicks from a $5 bid for obvious reasons.

 You might want to set your maximum CPCs as high as possible to grant a good ad ranking but if your keyword relevance is low, and pulls down your QS, your ad might not even get a chance to enter the auction.

 Sure, Google considers how much you’re willing to pay (your maximum CPC) on the auction round.
 Still, you have to offer a good landing page experience and a promising CTR for a higher QS, therefore, an opportunity for a better ranking.

 If you automatised the bidding process, probably with Google AdScript, your code might achieve your goals with a lower CPC.
 Higher Quality Scores provide CPC discounts and you can keep your position against other higher bidders.

 A Quick Guide to a Good Quality Score

-Writing compelling ad copies and matching relevant keywords are two important elements to improve your Quality Scores.
-You might hear stories about that sometimes it’s possible to get high QS even if there are no keywords on your landing page, mentioning your keywords is usually a plus.
+Writing compelling ad copies and matching relevant keywords are two essential elements to improve your Quality Scores.
+You might hear stories that sometimes it’s possible to get high QS even if there are no keywords on your landing page, mentioning your keywords is usually a plus.